Any hiker, naturalist, or survivalist will tell you that your boots are one of the most important tools you will have when outdoors.

 Today, while some may follow fashion, the modern survivalist has other things to consider when selecting shoes and his needs for them.
 He also needs to know how to clean, protect, and extend the life of this valuable commodity.

-As the area, terrain, environment, purpose, height, weight and sex can vary making selection a personal thing, we will not be going over brands in this article.
+As the area, terrain, environment, purpose, height, weight and gender can vary making selection a personal thing, we will not be going over brands in this article.
 We will be discussing how to protect, clean, and a few different ways to weatherize the boots you pick.

 The main things to look for in a shoe for preppers: